Travel, experience, conserve with

 Chatham Strait

-Chatham Strait is a deep 240 kilometre-long strait in the Alexander Archipelago, in southwest Alaska.
+Chatham Strait is a deep 240 kilometre-long strait in the Alexander Archipelago, in south-east Alaska.
 Once the home of explorers and fur-trappers, it is one of the few places in the world where you can see the fascinating spectacle of humpback whales ‘bubble net feeding’ on the abundant supply of herring.
 Find Out More about {acc:title}

-• Where: Southeast Alaska
+• Where: South-east Alaska

 • Ideal for viewing: humpback whale, Steller’s sealion, sea otter, tufted puffin, rhinoceros auklet